-The bbdev device Library as the Poll Mode Driver library support NUMA for when a processor's logical cores and interfaces utilize its local memory.
-Therefore baseband operations, the mbuf being operated on should be allocated from memory pools created in the local memory.
+The bbdev poll mode device driver library supports NUMA architecture, in which a processor's logical cores and interfaces utilize it's local memory.
+Therefore with baseband operations, the mbuf being operated on should be allocated from memory pools created in the local memory.
 The buffers should, if possible, remain on the local processor to obtain the best performance results and buffer descriptors should be populated with mbufs allocated from a mempool allocated from local memory.